-SLR was commissioned by AT&L to perform an Air Quality Impact Assessment (AQIA) for the proposed upgrade of Mamre Road and Abbotts Road in Kemps Creek, NSW.
+SLR was commissioned by AT&L on behalf of The LOG-E to perform an Air Quality Impact Assessment (AQIA) for the proposed upgrade and widening of Aldington and Abbotts Roads in Kemps Creek, NSW.

-The primary source of air pollutant emissions associated with the operational phase of the Project will be vehicles travelling along Mamre Road and Abbotts Road.
+The primary source of air pollutant emissions associated with the operational phase of the Project will be vehicles travelling along Aldington and Abbotts Roads.
 To assess the potential air quality impacts from these vehicular emissions on surrounding sensitive receptors, the Tool for Roadside Air Quality (TRAQ) assessment developed by Roads and Maritime Services (RMS) (now Transport for NSW) has been used.
 TRAQ is a US-EPA CALINE 4 based modelling tool designed for the screening of air quality impacts associated with new or existing roads, and is considered to provide conservative predictions of potential incremental impacts.

 The results of the cumulative assessment indicate that all the predicted cumulative PM{10} , NO_2 and CO concentrations are below the relevant air quality criteria at the nearest sensitive receptors.
-Based on a $PM{2.5}/PM{10}$ ratio of 85% for the downwind concentrations (based on emission factors from COPERT Australia), compliance with the current 24-hour average and annual average criteria for $PM{2.5}$ is also predicted to be achieved at the nearest sensitive receptors.
+Based on a $PM{2.5}/PM{10}$ ratio of 85% (based on emission factors from COPERT Australia), compliance with the current 24-hour average and annual average criteria for $PM{2.5}$ is also predicted to be achieved at the nearest sensitive receptors.

-Based on the results of this assessment, which is based on a conservative screening level assessment tool, SLR concludes that the Project would not result in an unacceptable increase in incremental or cumulative air quality impacts at the nearest sensitive receptors, and air quality is not considered to be a constraint for the Project.
-In addition, the upgrade may improve traffic flows and minimise congestion levels that may otherwise be expected to occur before the Project, which would assist in minimising air pollutant emissions and downwind impacts, particularly at the nearest receptors.
+Based on the results of this assessment, which is based on a conservative screening level assessment tool, SLR concludes that the Project would result in a slight increase in incremental or cumulative air quality impacts at the nearest sensitive receptors, however still under the relevant pollutant criteria.
+Based on the results presented in this report, air quality is not considered to be a constraint for the Project.